Eduard de Muralt

 Eduard de Muralt (1808–1895) was a Swiss-German professor of theology, a librarian, and a palaeographer.

 He was born in Bischofszell, Switzerland, whose father was a dealer named Kaspar, and his mother Elizabeth Sprüngli.
 He studied theology in Zurich, completing his studies in 1832, and then studied philology and philosophy in Berlin, Jena and Paris.
-Muralt emigrated to Russia in 1834, taking over the German-Protestant parish of St. Petersburg (1836-1850).
-He was a librarian of the Imperial Hermitage, the National Library of Russiah (1840-1864), and described Greek manuscripts housed in the library.
+Muralt emigrated to Russia in 1834, taking over the German-Protestant parish of St. Petersburg (1836–1850).
+He was a librarian of the Imperial Hermitage, the National Library of Russiah (1840–1864), and described Greek manuscripts housed in the library.
 He also examined Codex Vaticanus in the Vatican Library.

 He became private-docent in the University of Bern in 1864, and professor of theology in Lausanne in 1869.
-He became an Honourary Doctor causa of the faculty of theology of the University of Zurich in 1849.
+He became an Honorary Doctor causa of the faculty of theology of the University of Zurich in 1849.